Renault Captur 1.6 E-Tech Full Hybrid 145 Techno 5dr Auto

 Ten Second Review

-The most frugal version of Renault's Captur small SUV is this self-charging HEV 145 variant.
-You do without a rival PHEV model's EV driving range and super-low Benefit-in-Kind taxation exposure, but there's a big price saving to compensate and a more real-world-achievable set of efficiency stats.
+The most frugal version of Renault's Captur small SUV is this self-charging E-Tech full hybrid 145 variant.
+You can't plug it in, but there's decent value pricing to compensate, a sharp new look and a real-world-achievable set of efficiency stats.

 Background